-Safety Net checklist Where it is reasonably practicable for safety nets to be used as a fall injury prevention system, ensure that: safety nets are in position before any work is commenced safety nets are in position before any work is commenced safety nets are constructed of material of sufficient strength to catch a falling person or debris safety nets are installed and maintained by a licensed rigger or scaffolder elevating work platforms (e.g. a cherry picker or scissor lift) are used for the installation.
-If this is not possible, scaffolding and fall-arrest systems must be used safety nets are hung as close as is practicable to the underside of the working area, but no more than 2 metres below the working area perimeter safety nets are installed where there is no edge protection to prevent workers falling over the edges the safety net has sufficient tension and clearance to prevent a falling person contacting any surface or structure below the net no type of material is allowed to accumulate in suspended safety nets no welding or oxy cutting is performed above safety nets safety nets are not used in an environment that exposes them to damage from chemicals, sun or heat safety nets are inspected, particularly after installation, relocation or repair safety nets are stored correctly in dry, shaded areas with good air circulation.
+Safety Net Checklist lf : safety nets are used, you should ensure that: safety nets are securely anchored before any work starts safety nets are constructed of material of sufficient strength to catch a falling person or debris elevating work platforms (e.g. a cherry picker or scissor lift) are used for the installation.
+If this is not possible, scaffolding and fall-arrest systems must be used safety nets are hung as close as is practicable to the underside of the working area, but no more than 2 metres below the working area perimeter safety nets are installed where there is no edge protection to prevent workers falling over the edges the safety net has sufficient tension and clearance to prevent a falling person contacting any surface or structure below the net material is not allowed to accumulate in suspended safety nets no welding or oxy cutting is performed above safety nets safety nets are not used in an environment that exposes them to damage from chemicals, sun or heat safety nets are inspected, particularly after installation, relocation or repair safety nets are stored correctly in dry, shaded areas with good air circulation.